oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 * User: `MOVIESTREAM`, Password: `watchS0meMovies#`
 * User: `ADMIN`, Password: `WlsAtpDb1234#`

-**Please change these passwords after deployment.**
+Please change these passwords after deployment.

 ## Using database tools and applications

-All of the Autonomous Database tools are available to you, including SQL Worksheet, Data Studio, Machine Learning and Graph notebooks, etc. Go to Database Actions to access these tools.
+All of the Autonomous Database tools are available to you, including SQL worksheet, Data Studio, Machine Learning and Graph notebooks, etc. Go to Database Actions to access these tools.

 * **Database Actions:** Load, explore, transform, model, and catalog your data.
-Use run queries with the SQL worksheet, build REST interfaces and low-code apps, manage users and connections, load data from multiple sources, build and apply machine learning models, and more!
+Use an SQL worksheet, build REST interfaces and low-code apps, manage users and connections, build and apply machine learning models.

 Access Link is the graph_studio_url URL from the output.
 Example: https://RDDAINSUH6U1OKC-ORACLEMOVIESTREAM.adb.us-ashburn-1.oraclecloudapps.com/ords/sql-developer